Tips for New and Old Writers Alike

-Every new writer, and quite a few old ones, is familiar with that sinking feeling that happens when you start a new tale and wonder, “Where do I begin?”
+Every new writer (and quite a few old ones who believe they already know how to write a book) is familiar with that sinking feeling that happens when you start a new tale and wonder, “Where do I begin?”
+I like to call this, “The Curse of the Blank Page”.

 Many times when I’m judging a story for Writers of the Future, I’ll come upon a story that seems somehow malformed.
 The writing is great, but the story is wrong.